 - If so, do they clearly show a Christian worldview in the stories they tell about operating the business?

-Research shows that each of the Christian business leaders (both Catholic and Protestant) who were interviewed reflected the full range of biblical themes.
+The research shows that each of the Christian business leaders (both Catholic and Protestant) who were interviewed reflected the full range of biblical themes.
 Their faith was not confined to a very narrow personal and private relationship with God but included many other aspects, including sacrificially caring for others, whether employees, suppliers, clients, society as a whole, and the environment.

 It was also noted that each one had a strong Christian worldview.
 They believed God was at work through them, even in situations where they were unaware.
 They believed that God was accomplishing his agenda of reconciliation and restoration in the world.